NieRVoid/ld2450-people-counter-test/README.md

 3. When the vector exceeds the configured threshold:
    - If the vector is positive (moving right), an entry is counted
    - If the vector is negative (moving left), an exit is counted

+### Target Filtering

+The component internally filters targets based on the configured detection area parameters.
+Only targets within this area will be tracked for entries and exits.
+This filtering happens in software and does not rely on the radar hardware's region filtering capabilities.

 ### Target Tracking